mui/mui-x/docs/data/date-pickers/fields/fields.md

 Use the `selectedSections` and `onSelectedSectionsChange` props to control which sections are currently being selected.

-This prop accept four formats:
+This prop accepts four formats:

 1. If a number is provided, the section at this index will be selected.
 2. If an object with a `startIndex` and `endIndex` properties are provided, the sections between those two indexes will be selected.